How much do contact lenses cost?

 Colored contacts.
 Tinted soft contact lenses to enhance or change your eye color are more expensive than clear lenses or lenses with only a faint handling tint (which helps you see the lens in your storage case or helps you find the lens if you drop it).
 Expect to pay roughly 70 to 80 percent more for colored contact lenses than for non-tinted lenses.

 Gas permeable contact lenses.
 Rigid gas permeable contacts are custom-made for each patient.
 Because they are not mass-produced like soft contacts, gas permeable lenses are more expensive than soft lenses.
 Though the per-lens cost of gas permeable lenses (also called RGP or GP contacts) is higher, a single pair of GP lenses can last a whole year.
 So the annual cost of wearing gas permeable lenses often is very comparable with the cost of soft lenses.
-Ask your optician for a cost comparison for your specific visual needs.
+Ask your eye doctor for a cost comparison for your specific visual needs.

 Custom contacts.
 Custom-made contact lenses are available in both gas permeable and soft lens materials.
-Commonly prescribed custom GP lenses are gas permeable contacts designed to correct very specific vision problems caused by keratoconus and other hard-to-fit-eyes.
+Commonly prescribed custom GP lenses are gas permeable contacts designed to correct vision problems caused by keratoconus and other hard-to-fit-eyes.
 Custom contact lenses are significantly more costly than conventional GP or soft lenses.

 Cost Of Contact Lens Solutions

-One way to avoid the cost and hassle of lens cleaning is daily disposable contacts.
+The exception is daily disposable contacts.
 Since you discard these lenses after each use, often there is no need for contact lens solutions.

 It's a good idea, though, to keep a bottle of contact lens solution handy if you wear daily disposable contacts, in case you need to rinse or rewet your lenses during the day.
 This is especially true if you live or work in a dry, dusty environment.

-Liz Segre & Richard Edwards also contributed to this article.
+Liz Segre also contributed to this article.